 Mixi deals mostly with social networking, but they also published an extremely popular freemium game called Monster Strike.
 Monster Strike has been responsible for more than $7 billion dollars in revenue for the company.

 At one point, Monster Strike had a daily revenue near $4 million.
 This led to Monster Strike being the most downloaded app ever.
 Ever.

 GungHo is the company that hosted Ragnarok Online, an MMORPG, which originally released in 2002.
 A large chunk of their success lies with their release, Puzzles & Dragons, which mashes up puzzle genres and RPG elements.
 The title has earned GungHo nearly all of its revenue in recent years.

 Netmarble is a Korean mobile developer known for Dragon Ball Online, Marvel: Future Fight, Star Wars: Force Arena, and others.
 Its license for Disney properties has helped the company immensely.

 Peak Games has been having a good couple of years with their release of Toy Blast—a puzzle game reminiscent of Candy Crush Saga—earning them millions.
 The game itself has over 1000 levels, something that will definitely keep you playing for a long time.

 I think Peak Games have done something special.
 They recently released Toon Blast, another casual game.
-This will lead to their future successes.
+This will lead to future successes.

 28. Kabam – California, U.S.

-Kabam is the game developers known for the wildly successful Kingdoms of Camelot.
+Kabam is the game developer known for the wildly successful Kingdoms of Camelot.
 This browser MMORPG with different events and deep gameplay for strategy fans.
 It was then released to mobile devices under the name Kingdoms of Camelot: Battle for the North.

 29. NCSoft — Seongnam, South Korea